 After Punakha, we returned to Paro, where we spent the next 2 nights.
 We were at the Tashi Namgay Resort, which overlooks the Paro airport.
 This is a tourist hotel, presumably 3/4 stars.
 We stayed in a deluxe cottage, and we had breakfast at the hotel.
 Perfectly fine.
 Better yet, it is just down the road from a craft brewery.
 We enjoyed a few local brews, watched a plane land in the steep valley, and a local soccer match.

 Another thing we witnessed was Bhutan’s national sport, archery.
 There are many archery ranges all over.
-Our itinerary had us dressing up in traditional attire and practicing archery, but apparently we ran out of time of that.
+Our itinerary had us dressing up in traditional attire and practicing archery, with equipment like a compound bow case, but apparently we ran out of time of that.
 We did go to a range, and watch a friendly match between friends.
 Gambling ups the stakes for the participants and some spectators.

 One night, we had dinner with a local family on their small farm on the outskirts of Paro.
 Clearly this is another source of income for the family, who like many Bhutanese are mostly subsistence farmers.
 The meal was excellent, fresh and tasty food, much of it grown in their farm.
 We ate our meal on the floor of their living/dining room, with the woman who owned the farm, her husband, and their super cute ~7 year old nephew.
 It was a neat experience.
 Before we ate, we relaxed with a hot stone bath.
 Not usually a bath person, and both my friend and I are a bit too tall to fit well in the wooden tubs, but it was a nice relaxing experience after our hike to the Tiger’s Nest earlier in the day.